Nigeria's Okonjo-Iweala makes history as head of WTO

 “I feel I can solve the problems.
 I’m a known reformer, not someone who talks about it,” she told Reuters in an earlier interview.
 “I’ve actually done it”.

-Reporting by Emma Farge in Geneva, Alexis Akwagyiram in Lagos and Philip Blenkinsop in Brussels, Abraham Achirga in Abuja, Jan Strupczewski in Brussels and Tom Daly; Editing by Carmel Crimmins and Andrea Ricci
+Reporting by Emma Farge in Geneva, Alexis Akwagyiram in Lagos and Philip Blenkinsop in Brussels, Abraham Achirga in Abuja, Jan Strupczewski in Brussels and Tom Daly; Editing by Carmel Crimmins, Andrea Ricci, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.